-Promising assay results were received for the 7m wide quartz limonite sulphide vein structure discovered in the Enterprise-Karuka stock-work, returning 4.1g/t.
-This vein is thought to be the south-bounding structure of the Karuka stock-work zone which is estimated to be approximately 300m wide.
+Preparation commenced for the proposed drilling plan which has been finalised for the 7m wide quartz limonite sulphide vein structure (named the Koesi vein after our PNG national geologist Lewsi Koesi) in the Enterprise-Karuka stock-work area (pictured below).
+Samples from this vein returned assay results of 4.1g/t and is thought to be the south-bounding structure of the Karuka stock-work zone which is estimated to be approximately 300m wide.